What is the Weather Like in the Desert? 4 Types You Should Know

-Hot-and-dry deserts
+Hot-and-dry Deserts

-About the precipitation, well, as you can imagine, the rainfall in the hot-and-dry deserts is very, very low while the evaporation rate is much higher, making this area always so dry.
-Though rainfall in the hot-and-dry deserts is generally low, it varies among different areas.
+Regarding precipitation, as you can imagine, rainfall in hot-and-dry deserts is very, very low while the evaporation rate is much higher, making this area always so dry.

 Semiarid deserts

-Due to the less harsh weather condition, semiarid deserts have more biodiversity than hot-and-dry deserts.
-The composition of soil there is more varied, including fine-textured sand, gravel, loose rock fragments, and more.
-The presence of plants in this type of desert is also various with cactus, bur sage, catclaw, jujube, creosote bush, etc.
+Due to the less harsh weather conditions, semiarid deserts have more biodiversity than hot-and-dry deserts.
+The composition of the soil there is more varied, including fine-textured sand, gravel, loose rock fragments, and more.

 Semiarid deserts can be found in Russia, northern Asia, Montana, Newfoundland, and other areas.

-Coastal deserts
+Coastal Deserts

-In fact, the maximum temperature found in coastal deserts is around 35 degrees Celsius (95 degrees Fahrenheit), and the minimum temperature in this type of desert is about -4 degrees Celsius (about 25 degrees Fahrenheit).
+The maximum temperature in coastal deserts is around 35°C (95°F), and the minimum temperature is about -4°C (about 25°F).

-Thanks to the better weather conditions, there’s big biodiversity in coastal deserts, for both plants and animals.
+Thanks to better weather conditions, coastal deserts have a high biodiversity of both plants and animals.

 Cold desert

-During the summer, temperatures in cold deserts are between 21 to 26 degrees Celsius (or 69 to 78 degrees Fahrenheit).
-But in the winter months, the temperatures there drop to around -2 to 4 degrees Celsius (or 28 to 39 degrees Fahrenheit).
+During the summer, temperatures in cold deserts range between 21 and 26°C (or 69 and 78°F).
+But in winter, they drop to around -2 to 4°C (or 28 to 39°F).

-As its name suggests, polar deserts or cold deserts are located at 2 poles of the Earth.
-While the Antarctic polar desert is the world’s largest desert with a total area of about 5.5 million square miles, the Arctic polar desert with 5.4 million square miles is also the second-largest one.
-Well, even though the Sahara Desert is about 3.5 million square miles, it is not the largest desert on Earth.
+While the Antarctic polar desert is the world’s largest desert, with a total area of about 5.5 million square miles, the Arctic polar desert, with 5.4 million square miles, is also the second-largest one.

 Conclusion